borispovod/crypti-docs/README.md

 Crypti is a decentralized application platform and crypto-currency, which offers an all round solution for Node.js and JavaScript developers to deploy their own decentralized applications (dapps).

+For more information please read our [white paper](https://crypti.me/crypti.pdf).

 ## Node Installation

 * [Installing Crypti using Docker](DockerInstall.md)